Neck Conditions Treated

-Chiropractic care is a nonsurgical treatment option that may help reduce your neck pain and related symptoms.
+Chiropractic care is a nonsurgical treatment option that may help reduce your neck aches and related symptoms.
 Listed below are some of the different types of neck (cervical) conditions that Doctors of Chiropractic (DC) treat:

 - Cervical intervertebral disc injuries that don’t require surgery

 - Cervical sprain injuries

 - Degenerative joint syndrome of the neck (eg, facet joints)

 - Facet joint sprain

 Your chiropractor may use a combination of spinal manipulation, manual therapy, and other techniques as part of your treatment plan for neck pain.

 Below are some spinal manipulation techniques your chiropractor may use.

 - Flexion-distraction technique is a gentle, hands-on spinal manipulation that involves a pumping action on the intervertebral disc instead of direct force.